bmurrtech/0-100-days-cloud-engineer/README.md

 - Click on `Datacenter` (underneath the "Sever view" pane).
 - Click on the ID (the only ID listed should be "local" if you followed the previous step), and then click `Edit`.
 - Click on the `Content` dropdown box and click on `Disk Image` to include it and allow it.

+> If you want to create containers inside of ProxMox, then you should also click on `Containers` to include and allow them, too.

 - Navigate to ISO Images (under the sever view dropdown menu, you have to click on the ProxMox node).
 - Currently, the directory should be empty, so you will need to download your ISOs and then upload them by clicking `Upload`.
 - After uploading the VM you want, now it's time to click on the blue button on the top right of the UI that says `Create VM`.